lingfenghsiang/Persistent-Memory-Study/README.md

 ### Hardware requirements
 Your machine needs to have Intel Optane DC Persistent Memory installed.
-Besides, your machine needs to have AVX512, CLWB, CLFLUSH and CLFLUSHOPT instruction sets.
+Besides, your machine also needs AVX512, CLWB, CLFLUSH and CLFLUSHOPT instruction sets.

 It's encouraged to have at least 16GB space on the volatile file system `/dev/shm`, because the case study uses 16GB by default on to test CCEH performance.